Peel materials online

 Here are some highlights of Peel's digital resources:

 Peel's Digital Exhibitions - Expertly curated and filled with images of rare materials, Peel's award-winning digital exhibition program covers topics from the history of photography (Photographies) to Canadian Women Artists' Books to the source of some of the earliest ideas about witches and witch trials (Tinctor's Foul Treatise).
 They explore the papers (including photographs) of pioneering Western Canadian journalist Miriam Green Ellis, the complexities of interpreting primary historical materials (Sam Steele's Forty Years in Canada: History or Fiction?), and some of the most frequently-requested rare books in Bruce Peel Special Collections (Honorary Degree Books).
+The newest additions explore 700 years of fish on the page (The Ones That Didn't Get Away: Reflections on Fish Books and Book Collecting) and offer open access to digitized versions of the rare books on display during a major exhibition: Forgers, Fakers, and Publisher-Pirates (The Digitized Books), digitized by U of A Library or by our colleagues at other institutions.

 Good luck with your research!